git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 * Hold the Clear button and move an encoder to reset a value to its default value in all modes.
 * Hold the Duplicate button and press one of the Select buttons below the display to duplicate an item.
-* Hold the Clear button and press one of the Select buttons below the display to remove an item (currently not supported due to Bitwig API limitations).
+* Hold the Clear button and press one of the Select buttons below the display to remove an item.
 * Hold the Shift button when using the Encoders for fine increment value changes.

 ### Options Mode